 Mohs is a technique for removing skin cancer that has the highest cure rate while preserving the most tissue possible.
 This technique creates a surgical hole in the soft tissues from which the cancer was removed.
 The technique of Mohs surgery strictly removes the cancer.
-Mohs surgeons do not always reconstruct the area.
+Traditional Mohs surgeons do not always reconstruct the area as they are trained in dermatology, not plastic surgery.
 If the cancer is larger, or in a cosmetically sensitive area, a patient may require a separate procedure at a later date by a plastic surgeon.

 Why is Mohs recommended?

 In order to treat skin cancer, the cancer needs to be removed.
 This can be done using a variety of methods, and each has pluses and minuses.
 What must be considered, in addition to cure rates, when selecting the appropriate treatment is what happens after the cancer is removed.
 Removing cancer creates a hole.
 Mohs surgery offers the highest cure rate of all techniques, with the least amount of tissue removed.

 The decision to use a specific doctor for a skin cancer surgery should not be taken lightly.
 There are many other doctors in the country certified in Mohs surgery.
 There are also other doctors Board-certified in plastic surgery.
 Dr. Piasecki, however, is the only doctor in the world double Board-certified in plastic surgery and facial plastic surgery, who is also a member of the Mohs college (the highest level of certification for Mohs surgery).
 This equates to the highest level of training, knowledge and skill available for skin cancer eradication and reconstruction.
 Dr. Piasecki’s outstanding track record is statistically higher than national averages in the areas of cure rates, low complication rates, and high function/desired cosmetic results and he has a patient satisfaction rating of over 99%.